Showing posts with label Trump. Show all posts

 Very few prevalence studies look at cross sections of all the patients with that diagnosis in the community (12).
 In acute care psychiatry it is common to see 50- to 70-year-old adults in crisis situations because the parents they were living with have been hospitalized or died.
 These same people will not be in a medical or educational database with the studied diagnoses and will not be counted in those prevalence estimates.
 I have been able to locate only one study (12) showing that using the same criteria at the same point in time - the prevalence of autism in the older population is the same as it is in the younger population.

 Another consideration of prevalence is that is the diagnosis of autism is not an easy one.
 It assumes the clinician has expertise in making the diagnosis and has adequate time to gather and consider all the necessary information.
-A paper by Fusar-Poli et al (13) highlights typical errors of misdiagnosis, the lag between first presentation and the accurate diagnosis, and reasons behind those misdiagnoses in a large sample of people presenting to specialty clinics for a diagnosis of autism spectrum disorder (ASD).
+A recent paper points out significant age related differences in diagnosis suggesting that most people with autism in England (59-72%) are older and undiagnosed (13).
+A paper by Fusar-Poli et al (14) highlights typical errors of misdiagnosis, the lag between first presentation and the accurate diagnosis, and reasons behind those misdiagnoses in a large sample of people presenting to specialty clinics for a diagnosis of autism spectrum disorder (ASD).
 That same paper begins with a vignette of a middle-aged man living in the community with some assistance to illustrate how autism can present in the older undiagnosed population.

 An interesting footnote about criteria.
 Like all psychiatric disorders at one point in time only psychological causes were considered as etiologies for the disease.
 In the case of autism it was the refrigerator mother hypothesis.
 Cold, distant mothers were considered the cause of autism.
 Folstein and Rutter’s 1977 genetic study of autism helped to reverse that line of thinking and bring the likely cause back to genetics and biology.